 After tooth extraction, it's important for a blood clot to form to stop the bleeding and begin the healing process.
 That's why we ask you to bite on a gauze pad for 30-45 minutes after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.
 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.

-With an oral examination and x-rays of the mouth, Drs.
-Sexton and Weiskopf can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Sexton and Dr. Weiskopf can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.
 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Memphis TN • Germantown TN • Collierville TN • Bartlett TN • Cordova TN